Bayesian clustering of high-dimensional data via latent repulsive mixtures: Comparison between APPLAM and LAMB on simulated datasets

-We follow \cite{Chandra20} for all the hyperparameters that are shared between Lamb and APPLAM.
+The elicitation for the common hyperparameters in APPLAM and Lamb follows the default choices of \cite{Chandra20}.
 Specifically, we set $a_\sigma= 1, b_\sigma =0.3 $ in (\ref{eq:prior_sigma}) and $a= 0.5$ in (\ref{eq:prior_lambda}).
 Moreover, Lamb assumes a Dirichlet process location-scale mixture of Gaussian densities for the latent factors.
-In particular, the Normal-inverseWishart distribution is taken as base measure, with location $\mu_0$, scale $k$, covariance matrix $\Psi_0$ and degrees of freedom $\nu_0$.
+In particular, the Normal-inverseWishart distribution is taken as the base measure, with location $\mu_0$, scale $k$, covariance matrix $\Psi_0$ and degrees of freedom $\nu_0$.
 The default choice sets $\mu_0$ as the null vector, $k=0.001$, $\Psi_0=\delta \, I_d$, with $\delta = 20$ and $\nu_0 = d + 50$.
 Coherently, for APPLAM we set $\Psi_0 = \delta \, I_d$, $\delta = 20$ and $\nu_0= d + 50$ in (\ref{eq:prior_marks}).
-We also set $\alpha=1$ in (\ref{eq:prior_jumps}).
+We also set $\alpha=10^{-3}$ in (\ref{eq:prior_jumps}) to assume a \textit{sparse} marginal prior for $\bm w$.